Skip to content

 l.first_name = r.first_name

-Equality-based blocking rules should be considered the default method for defining blocking rules and form the basis of the Blocking Rules Library.
+Due to this efficiency advantage, equality-based blocking rules should be considered the default method for defining blocking rules.
 For example, the above example can be written as:

 Filter Conditions¶